tegorman13/htw/docs/Model/e1-hugo.md

 <img
 src="htw_model.markdown_strict_files/figure-markdown_strict/fig-htw-indv-pred-1.png"
 id="fig-htw-indv-pred"
-alt="Figure 5: Model predictions alongside observed data for a subset of individual participants.
+alt="Figure 8: Model predictions alongside observed data for a subset of individual participants.
 A) 3 constant and 3 varied participants fit to both the test and training data.
-B) 3 constant and 3 varied subjects fit to only the trainign data." />
+B) 3 constant and 3 varied subjects fit to only the trainign data.
+Bolded bars indicate bands that were trained, non-bold bars indicate extrapolation bands." />

 Bengtsson, H. (2021).
 A Unifying Framework for Parallel and Distributed Processing in R using Futures. *The R Journal*, *13*(2), 208. <https://doi.org/10.32614/RJ-2021-048>